Skip to main content

 By Beka Garris

-Store shelves are currently lined with brightly colored Halloween and Thanksgiving decorations, indicating that Fall is finally here.
-Yet for some of us, the real indicator of Fall is tree stands being hung and camo being aired out as deer season opens.
+Store shelves are lined with brightly colored Halloween and Thanksgiving decorations, indicating that fall is finally here.
+Yet, for some, the real indicator of fall is tree stands being hung and your Mossy Oak camo being aired out as deer season opens.

 peas

-You will also want to pay attention to the “Days til harvest” number on your seed packets, or if you’re planting vegetable starts, the amount of days until harvest on the tag.
-Vegetables such as radishes and many lettuces will be ready within 30 days.
-Other crops such as squash and pumpkins take longer, but can also withstand some light frost.
-Keep in mind the first frost date will be an estimate, not a hard rule.
-You may have more time before the first hard frost, or less time.
+You will also want to pay attention to the days until harvest, as printed on your seed packets.
+Keep in mind that the first frost date is an estimate, not a hard rule.
+You may have more or less time before the first hard frost.

 Easy Pumpkin Cornbread Muffins